-Beacham advises making this lesson concrete by using an allowance contract that you can download for free from her site.
+Beacham advised making this lesson concrete by using an allowance contract that you can download for free from her site.

 One thing that I’m definitely nervous about is giving my son everything he needs, only to have him never really appreciate anything.

 To combat this, Beacham shared that one of the best lessons you can teach your child is gratitude.
-She advises to teach your kids about gratitude through writing thank you notes.
-Writing these notes helps children to stop, think, and reflect on how someone else has used their money to buy them something.
-When her children were growing up, Beacham would give them a new set of thank you notes in their Christmas stocking each year, with the expectation that they would write thoughtful notes whenever they were given a gift.
-Today, her adult children still write thank you notes.
+She suggested teaching your kids about gratitude through writing thank-you notes.
+Writing these notes helps children to stop, think, and reflect on how someone else has used money to buy them something.
+When her children were growing up, Beacham would give them a new set of thank you-notes in their Christmas stocking each year with the expectation that they would write thoughtful notes whenever they were given a gift.
+Today, her adult children still write thank-you notes.

-When you’re teaching kids about money there are bound to be bumps and hiccups along the way.
-They may have spent all of their allowance on candy only to realize that they don’t have money for the thing that they really need.
+When you’re teaching kids about money, there will be bumps and hiccups along the way.
+They may have spent all of their allowance on candy only to realize that they don’t have money for the things they really need.

-Instead of teaching kids to avoid or hide mistakes, what’s important is how you teach your kids to respond to their mistakes.
-Rather than pretending that you’ve always made perfect choices with money, Beacham suggests sharing your mistakes and how you worked through them.
+Instead of teaching kids to avoid or hide mistakes, it’s important to teach your kids how to respond to their mistakes.
+Rather than pretending that you’ve always made perfect choices with money, Beacham suggested sharing your mistakes and how you worked through them.
 This dialogue will help them feel comfortable coming to you the next time they’ve made a mistake.

-The choices that you’ve made with money aren’t better or worse, they’re just different.
+Remember: The choices that you’ve made with money aren’t better or worse than others’, they’re just different.